AverageTime: Enhance Long-Term Time Series Forecasting with Simple Averaging: Experiments

 \subsection{Main results}

 In this section, we compare the primary results of AverageTime and LightAverageTime against the baseline models mentioned in Section \ref{baselines} for long-term time series forecasting.
 Besides our proposed methods, the experimental results for other approaches are sourced from iTransformer \cite{iTransformer} and TimeXer \cite{TimeXer}.
-Specifically, for the Solar dataset, we implemented the TimeXer and CycleNet methods on a 4090D GPU ourselves and adjusted the hyperparameters to achieve better results, as their original papers did not provide these results.
-The results are then averaged over different prediction lengths.
 We bold the best and underline the second-best evaluation result for each dataset.
 The detailed comparison is presented in Table \ref{tab:infocomparison}.